Table of Contents

 Dams are important to our country and pose problems as well like, they change the ecosystem of the rivers, high cost for constructing the dam, they must be operated for many several years to become profitable, restoration after serious geological damage, flooding of large areas due to sudden opening of dams leading to deaths etc.

 Alternatives to Dams

-The reuse of water or reclamation or water recycling corresponds to the reuse of treated sewage, gray water or stormwater for non-potable purposes such as irrigation, industrial processes, fire protection and toilet flushing, among others.
-Another option is groundwater recharge which involves recharging underground water sources during a wet year or a season when water is available.
+The reuse of water or reclamation or water recycling corresponds to the reuse of treated sewage, greywater or stormwater for non-potable activities, namely industrial processes, irrigation, toilet flushing, and fire protection among others.
+Another option is groundwater recharge which involves reloading underground water sources in a wet year or in a season of water availability.
 Re-operation of existing dams is quite a good option.
-In the sense changing the way an existing dam is used is typically cheaper and less harmful to the environment than building a new dam and in most cases re-operating a dam goes to mean that it can provide water for cities, farms, and fish during critical times of year without major environmental, energy production or flood protection drawbacks.
+In the sense, altering the way an already existing dam is utilized is usually cheaper and less harmful to our environment compared to constructing a new dam and in most cases re-operating a dam goes to mean that it can provide water for farms, cities, and fish in dire times of the year without any major drawbacks from energy production, environmental or flood protection aspects.

 Also Read: List of Largest dams in India